BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Introduction

 \section{Introduction}

-Images captured in low-light conditions often suffer from low contrast, color distortion, detail loss, and even complete information loss.
-LLIE aims to restore brightness and visual content in such images.
-Its advancements have significantly expanded its applications in fields like autonomous driving, security surveillance, and multimedia~\cite{sun2022shift, hashmi2023featenhancer,du2024boosting,li2024light}.
+Images captured in low-light conditions often suffer from low contrast, color distortion, detail loss, and complete information loss.
+Low Light Image Enhancement (LLIE) aims to restore brightness and visual content in such images, significantly expanding its applications in autonomous driving, security surveillance, and multimedia~\cite{hashmi2023featenhancer,du2024boosting,li2024light}.